the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-charter-template.md

 ### Guiding Principles

-- The WG members establish clear roles and responsibilities (read guidelines in {ref}`working-groups-guideline`).
+- The WG members establish clear roles and responsibilities (read guidelines in {ref}`ch-working-groups-roles`).
 - The WG chairs facilitate open and regular meetings to discuss agenda points invited from the WG members.
 - In areas where the WG has decision-making authority, members will strive to reach an agreement by consensus.
 - For decision-making related to agenda points or matters discussed in the WG, consensus-based recommendations and decisions are clearly communicated.